JoaoCostaIFG/pizhid/README.md

 ```

 - Copy the nginx and php config files;
-- `pass` is needed for the password store.
+- `pass` is needed for the password store at `/home/pizhid/.password-store`.

 ## Thanks